Package 'genieclust'

 Details

-If M >= 2, then the mutual reachability distance m(i,j)m(i,j) with smoothing factor M (see Campello et al. 2013) is used instead of the chosen "raw" distance d(i,j)d(i,j).
+If M >= 2, then the mutual reachability distance m(i,j)m(i,j) with the smoothing factor M (see Campello et al. 2013) is used instead of the chosen "raw" distance d(i,j)d(i,j).
 It holds m(i,j)=max(d(i,j),c(i),c(j))m(i, j)=\max(d(i,j), c(i), c(j)), where c(i)c(i) is d(i,k)d(i, k) with kk being the (M-1)-th nearest neighbour of ii.
 This makes "noise" and "boundary" points being "pulled away" from each other.
-Genie++ clustering algorithm (see gclust) with respect to the mutual reachability distance gains the ability to identify some observations are noise points.
+The Genie++ clustering algorithm (see gclust) with respect to the mutual reachability distance can mark some observations are noise points.

 Value

-Matrix of class mst with n-1 rows and 3 columns: from, to and dist.
-It holds from < to.
-Moreover, dist is sorted nondecreasingly.
-The i-th row gives the i-th edge of the MST. (from[i], to[i]) defines the vertices (in 1,...,n) and dist[i] gives the weight, i.e., the distance between the corresponding points.
+Returns a numeric matrix of class mst with n-1 rows and 3 columns: from, to, and dist sorted nondecreasingly.
+Its i-th row specifies the i-th edge of the MST which is incident to the vertices from[i] and to[i] from[i] < to[i] (in 1,...,n) and dist[i] gives the corresponding weight, i.e., the distance between the point pair.

 If M > 1, the nn attribute gives the indices of the M-1 nearest neighbours of each point.